leegee/pcm-visual-rust-wasm/README.md

 # Experimental Work in Progress

-Using Rust with Typescript to produce Web Assembly.
+Using Rust with Typescript to produce Web Components that use Web Assembly and HTML5 Audio.

 ## `create-wasm-app`